Understanding The Effects Of Divorce On Children

 Difficulties adapting to change

-Children experiencing a divorce may find it difficult to adapt to the transition.
+Children of divorce may find it difficult to adapt to the transition.
 During a divorce, a child may have to learn how to adapt to a new family unit, a new living situation, different schools, and new friends, among other things.
 This can be incredibly overwhelming for a child, and they may be resistant to these changes.

 Loss of interest